Harshith2835/VR_PROJECT__IMT2022023_052_570/README.md

   - Class imbalance was addressed using stratified sampling.
   - Overfitting in CNN was mitigated using dropout layers and data augmentation.

----

-Here is the complete "How to Run the Code" section formatted as a continuous markdown block:

 ## **7. How to Run the Code**

 ### Dependencies